Didcot is a town and civil parish in Oxfordshire and the area around has been inhabited for at least 9000 years.

-The town's junction of the routes to London, Bristol, Oxford and to Southampton made the town of strategic importance to military logistics, in particular during the First World War campaign.
+The town's junction on the routes to London, Bristol, Oxford and to Southampton made the town strategically important to military logistics, particularly during the First World War campaign.

 There is plenty do in Didcot and it's surrounding areas, one of which is the Didcot Railway Centre.